minzsiure/Foodie/README.md

        * Detail screen once tab on a card
    * restaurant cards
        * Detail screen once tab on a card
+   * google map view
+       * Google map view of all cards in stream screen
 * Profile screen
     * Bookmarks